btrettel/specialized-bibs/README.md

 # specialized-bibs

 This is an index of specialized bibliographic databases.
 The specialization contrasts with databases like Scopus.
-These databases may have curated the entries (beyond limiting to a particular area), may have more specific subject categories, keywords, or annotations than a less specialized database, and are often developed by individuals or professional societies rather than for-profit corporations.
+These databases may have entries not available elsewhere, may have curated the entries (beyond limiting to a particular area), may have more specific subject categories, keywords, or annotations than a less specialized database, and are often developed by individuals or professional societies rather than for-profit corporations.
 In other words, these specialized bibliographic databases often are developed with more care.

 I'm using the word "database" here broadly, including everything from actual software with a SQL database down to .bib files and even .html and .txt files merely listing citations.